-The primary symptom of spinal stenosis in the lumbar spine is pain or other sensations in one or both legs.
-Stenosis can cause difficulty walking even relatively short distances, but this problem is relieved with a brief rest.
-In the cervical spine, pain or numbness radiates into the arms.
+The primary symptom of spinal stenosis in the lumbar spine is pain, weakness, or other sensations in one or both legs worsened by walking activity.
+Stenosis can cause difficulty walking even relatively short distances, but this problem is typically improved with a brief rest.
+In the cervical spine, pain or numbness radiates into the arms and hands.

 The spinal canal is the passageway where the spinal cord and nerve roots reside.
 Spinal stenosis results when the canal is narrowed.
 The narrowing may result from disc protrusions or herniations, thickening of the ligaments within the canal, movement of the vertebral bodies or osteophytes (bone spurs) growing into the canal.